 How to use Facebook Groups to grow your blog

-You may be at your wits end with Facebook, but fear not!
+Maybe you’re at your wits end with Facebook?
+Or Instagram?
+Fear not!
 You can easily use Facebook Groups to grow your blog, make some new friends and find support in these generous and helpful communities.

 Why are Facebook Groups useful to bloggers?